kasikrit/IDA-THL-Classification/README.md

 # Set base path depending on the OS (macOS or Linux)
 if platform.system() == 'Darwin' or platform.system() == 'Linux':
-    _C.BASEPATH = '.'  # Use current directory as base path
+    _C.BASEPATH = '.'  # Use current directory as the base path

 # Dataset identifier
 _C.DATA.SET = 'IDA-THL-Dataset-Phase-I'  # Name of the dataset used in this phase